Earthcomputer/clientcommands-scripting/README.md

 # Clientcommands Scripting
 This repository is the scripting module of [clientcommands](https://github.com/Earthcomputer/clientcommands).
 This mod is distributed as part of clientcommands, so please refer to clientcommands' readme for installation instructions.

+## Deprecated for Removal

+Clientcommands Scripting is deprecated for removal in 1.19.
+[JSMacros](https://github.com/wagyourtail/JSMacros) is the recommended replacement.

 ## Contributing
 As this mod is a submodule of clientcommands, you must clone it as a submodule of clientcommands and work with it that way.